mfkiwl/THAMES/tests/portcem-298K-sealed-alk-wc45_v3.0.0/README.md

-## portcem-298K-sat-wc45
+## portcem-298K-sealed-alk-wc45_v3.0.0

-The input files in this directory will simulate the hydration of a w/c = 0.45 paste of cement CCRL 140 at 298 K under saturated conditions.
+The input files in this directory will simulate the hydration of a w/c = 0.45 paste of cement CCRL 140 at 298 K under sealed conditions.
 The initial solution has a KOH concentration of 10 mmol/kgw

+The system is 100 x 100 x 100 voxels, with each voxel being 1 micrometer in dimension.

-The user may edit the chemistry.xml file to change the moisture conditions from saturated to sealed.
+The user may edit the chemistry.json file to change the moisture conditions from sealed to saturated, or change the composition of the starting solution.